 Could it be a false alarm?

-When you’re waiting to meet your little one for the first time, every tiny twinge can leave you wondering whether it’s time for your labour to begin.
+When you’re waiting to meet your little one for the first time, every twinge can leave you wondering whether it’s time for your labour to begin.

 Managing pain at home

-• Taking a warm bath.
+• Having a warm bath or shower

-• Using a TENS machine.
+• Using a TENS machine6

 Tips for your birth partner

-• Run you a warm bath.
+• Run you a warm bath

-• Massage your back.
+• Massage your back

 • Set up the TENS machine

-• Support you while you try different positions.
+• Support you while you try different positions

-2. National Health Service.
-The stages of labour and birth [online] 2020.
-Available at: https://www.nhs.uk/pregnancy/labour-and-birth/what-happens/the-stages-of-labour-and-birth/ [Accessed December 2021]
+1. NHS (2023).
+The stages of labour and birth [online] Available at https://www.nhs.uk/pregnancy/labour-and-birth/what-happens/the-stages-of-labour-and-birth/ [Accessed July 2024]

-4. National Health Service.
-What happens at the hospital or birth centre [online] 2020.
-Available at: https://www.nhs.uk/pregnancy/labour-and-birth/signs-of-labour/what-happens-at-the-hospital-or-birth-centre/ [Accessed January 2022]
+5. NHS (2023).
+What happens at the hospital or birth centre? [online] Available at https://www.nhs.uk/pregnancy/labour-and-birth/signs-of-labour/what-happens-at-the-hospital-or-birth-centre/ [Accessed July 2024]

-9. National Health Service.
-Pain relief in labour [online] 2020.
-Available at: https://www.nhs.uk/pregnancy/labour-and-birth/what-happens/pain-relief-in-labour/ [Accessed December 2021]
+6. NHS (2023).
+Pain relief in labour [online] Available at https://www.nhs.uk/pregnancy/labour-and-birth/what-happens/pain-relief-in-labour/ [Accessed July 2024]

 FACEBO~1.PNG

-Join the club
+Join our baby club

 Ready to stop worrying about what other people think and do what feels right to you?
 We’ll give you the support you need to follow your instincts and enjoy parenthood to the max: